lucaphill/lucaphill/README.md

 ## About Me

 I started learning programming in 2025 and I am currently pursuing a degree in Computer Science.
-I have foundational knowledge in **C**, **Python**, and **GDScript**, and I have already developed two small game project.
+I have foundational knowledge in **C**, **Python**, and **GDScript**, and I have already developed two small game projects.

 I am a member of the **QUASAR (Quantum Software Research League)** at my university, where I study the fundamentals of quantum physics and astrophysics.